OpenHFT/Chronicle-Queue/docs/FAQ.md

 ## I want to use Chronicle as an off heap cache.
 What do I do?

 Chronicle is designed for replay.
-WHat it can, and has been used as an off heap persisted cache, it doesn't do this very easily.
+While it can, and has been used as an off heap persisted cache, it doesn't do this very easily.
 An old library called HugeCollections will be resurrected to handle collections more cleanly.

 # Thread safety